 - A razor: I get my hair lasered, so I don’t have to shave very often, but I usually pack one reusable razor for each trip.

 - Deodorant: This is a travel essential if you plan on travelling in Taiwan through the hot and sweaty summer months!
 I love the Organic Island solid deodorant bar.
 It’s plastic-free, biodegradable, and works just as well as traditional deodorants.
 The fact that it’s not a liquid will please all of my fellow carry-on travellers out there!

 - Sunscreen: You’ll get through a hell of a lot of sunscreen if you’re planning on visiting Taiwan in summer — fun fact: I managed to land myself with severe dehydration after my first day in Taipei in September, so sun protection and hydration is going to be so important.
 To be honest, you’ll get through so much sunscreen in Taiwan that I’d recommend picking some up after you arrive so that you can travel with a bigger bottle.

 - Solid shampoo and conditioner: I love LUSH’s solid shampoo bars — they leave my hair feeling soft and shiny, are super-lightweight and small, and last me over six months when using them continuously!
 Because they’re so small, I’d definitely recommend picking up some solid conditioner, too — that salt water can really mess up your hair.
-The square tins that are sold by LUSH are perfect for storing your bars as you travel.
+The cork pots that are sold by LUSH are perfect for storing your bars as you travel.